-The Council on Undergraduate Research (CUR) Health Sciences Division offers the Innovative Mentor Award to honor exceptional mentors in higher education across all subdivisions of health sciences.
-This Award is for mentors but not for classroom teaching.
+The Council on Undergraduate Research (CUR) Health Sciences Division offers the Innovative Mentor Award to honor exceptional higher education mentors across all health sciences subdivisions.
+This award is for mentors but not for classroom teaching.
 Mentors are leaders and role models for undergraduate research, scholarship, creative activities, or innovative projects.
 Health science disciplines focus on the core curriculum of health, wellness, disease, health care, or health management.
 In addition to traditionally considered health science disciplines, kinesiology, counseling, physical therapy, occupational therapy, and speech-language pathology are also considered part of health sciences.

 The award recognizes transformative mentoring and advising of the following: